Why Would Anyone Knit Socks?

 I completed 2 x 2 ribbing for 20 rows for the cuff then on to the leg.
 I wasn’t sure how far the yarn would go so I only did a “crew” length.
 Like that for me anyway.

-I sat in front of the computer for the heel turn and just followed exactly.
-The video was perfect!
-The tutorial was extremely clear.
-However, I just blindly followed the instructions almost stitch by stitch.
+I sat in front of the computer for the heel turn and just followed exactly the video.
+However, since I just blindly followed the instructions almost stitch by stitch I’m not sure what I did.
 The next part (picking up stitches) was a surprise to me and not my finest moment.
 I almost thought to give up.
-I’m not very good at finding the right loop for picking up stitches, but she showed and described so well, and I was able to I continue on.
+I’m not very good at finding the right loop for picking up stitches, but it was described well, and I was able to I continue on.

 Finished pair of vanilla socks

 Then came the long long foot which seemed to last forever (and I have short feet!).
 Probably took me over 10 days to get this far.
 Mind you, I’m mostly knitting just in the evenings when we are watching TV in the deep winter nights.
 After knitting forever, I finally had enough to start the toe decreasing.
 Suddenly it was done!
-Again, I found the tutorial excellent to follow for the Kitchener stitch.
 Phew!
+Another new to me lesson with the kitchener stitch.

 Second Sock Syndrome